Sanmeet-EWU/readme-creation-swoop/ReadMeDraft.txt

+Swoops HealthConnect

 Project Description:
 A centralized system which manages staff scheduling, patient appointments, patient records, and medical inventory.
-Staff members are able to access the system based on their clearance to view, edit, or add information.
+Staff members such as doctors, nurses, admin, and patients are able to access the system based on their clearance to view, edit, or add information.

-Vision

-Approach

-Risks

 Problem:
 The hospital's current system for managing data across different branched is inefficient due to